 3) It’s not as expensive as you think

 National Funding offers free installation of the necessary equipment and a competitive rate of 1.75 percent.
 You won’t have to pay an upfront cost, and you can keep 98.25 percent of revenue from your credit card transactions.
-Comparable rates can be around2 percent, according to Credit Card Processing Review.
-Prices lower than that typically have other fees associated with them.
+Comparable rates can range from 1.5 – 3 percent, according to Bankrate.com.
+Lower priced rates may have other fees associated with them.
 You might find that you increase your revenue because customers are going to you because they want to pay with their card instead of with cash.